Kho Ping Hoo: Literary beginnings

-During riots against Chinese Indonesians in 1963, Kho's home was razed and his printing press destroyed.
-He thus moved to Surakarta.
-As he continued writing, Kho established the Gema Publishing House to publish his works, as well as a printing house to handle printing.
+During a wave of violence against Chinese Indonesians in West Java in 1963, stones were cast at Kho, his home was razed, and his printing press destroyed.
+He thus relocated to Surakarta in 1964, where he settled in the Mertokusuman district.
 Further violence against Chinese Indonesians erupted in Surakarta during the widespread violence that followed the failed 30 September Movement coup in 1965, and Kho again considered moving to China.
-Ultimately, as his children were still young, he remained.
-In the 1970s, Kho renounced his Chinese citizenship and became an Indonesian citizen.
-He began to promote the assimilation of Chinese Indonesians, arguing that intermarriage between persons of Chinese and indigenous heritage would facilitate racial harmony.
+Ultimately, as his children were still young, he remained in Indonesia.